-The Trust’s website provides information about the diagnosis, treatment and after-care of the condition written by medical/nursing advisors to the Trust.
-The Trust produces a suite of patient-orientated literature designed to help those affected by the condition with detailed information about their particular treatment and the condition in general.
+Our website provides information about the diagnosis, treatment and after-care of the condition written by medical/nursing advisors to the Trust.
+We produce a suite of patient-orientated literature designed to help those affected by the condition with detailed information about their particular treatment and the condition in general.
 Our literature is widely used throughout hospitals in the UK to ensure that patients are supported and informed.
 Information designed by the Trust is recommended by health information gateways as a source of good quality health information including among others NHS Choices.

 The Trust regularly provides medical information to local and national newspapers and leading women’s magazines on the subject of ectopic pregnancy.
 TV Programmes such as This Morning, BBC Health Watchdog, and Coronation Street consult The Trust when including ectopic pregnancy in their schedules and story lines.
 The Trust’s patrons, volunteers, trustees and staff also participate in television and radio interviews.

-In 2002 and 2003 the website was nominated for an E-Commerce award.
+In 2002 and 2003 our website was nominated for an E-Commerce award.
 It was short listed for an E-Wellbeing award in 2007 and won in its category.

 Highly successful conferences, seminars and study days for health professionals are delivered both independently and in collaboration with other professional bodies, which have included The Royal College of Obstetricians and Gynaecologists, The Royal College of Nursing and The Association Of Early Pregnancy Units.
 Collaborative information and support days both for health care teams and families affected by the condition to share experiences and consider ways in which services can be more patient-led, are another feature of the education programme we seek to deliver.

 In 2009, the Trust hosted its first annual conference on The Management of Early Pregnancy Complications.
-The purpose of the conference was to facilitate better learning opportunities and knowledge sharing.
-The event was so successful that a second event was scheduled for October 2009 and again for 2010.
-The EPT is now proud to deliver a standing conference on the Management of Early Pregnancy Complications for professionals on an annual basis.
+Its purpose was to facilitate better learning opportunities and knowledge sharing.
+It was so successful that a second event was scheduled for October 2009 and again for 2010.
+The Ectopic Pregnancy Trust is now proud to deliver a standing conference on the Management of Early Pregnancy Complications for professionals on an annual basis.

 With no similar opportunities currently being offered by the NHS or elsewhere, the Trust is in a unique position to make a real difference to women’s lives in the future by facilitating educational opportunities for all those involved in identifying and managing the condition of ectopic pregnancy.